 Repeat this and commit it to memory:

 Customise every set of questions for the job scope and job requirement.

 Attend my course: “Interview Questions – Interview like a Professional HRM”.
 This will set you in the right direction.
-Over three thousand (3,000+) course participants have benefited.
+Over Four Thousand (4,000+) course participants have benefited.